 When Saint Patrick reached Ireland, according to Christian mythology, he began by ridding the country of snakes then went on to imprisoning the serpents and dragons.

-One of the last dragons in Ireland was Paiste (Lig-na-Baste), a fire-breathing serpent from the beginning of time.
+One of the last dragons in Ireland was Paiste (Lig-na-Baste), a fire-breathing serpent from the beginning of time (paist or peist is also sometimes used as a generic term for serpent or dragon).
 He was still around when St Patrick died and was eventually subdued by the trickery of Saint Murrough.
 He still lives in the waters of Lough Foyle.